top of page

 Honesty is crucial during the assessment process.
 Providing accurate information helps the assessor understand the family dynamics and make informed recommendations.

 Emotions can run high during custody disputes.
-It's essential to remain calm and composed during interviews and observations.
-This behavior reflects positively on your ability to co-parent.
+It's essential to remain focused and calm in the interview so that necessary information can be gathered during interviews and observations.

 Focus on the Child